ali-izhar/adversarial-attacks/data/README.md

 The `imagenet_classes.txt` file is sourced from [PyTorch's GitHub repository](https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt) and contains the 1000 class labels used in ImageNet.

+The sample images are sourced from [EliSchwartz's imagenet-sample-images repository](https://github.com/EliSchwartz/imagenet-sample-images), which provides one sample image per ImageNet class for easy visualization and testing.

 This sample setup is sufficient for quick testing and development of adversarial attacks.

 ## Obtaining Full ImageNet